-Search Engine Result Page (SERP) are the result pages that contain the result of a search query.
+Search Engine Result Page (SERP) is the result pages that contain the result of a search query.

 sample search engine result page

-Each result in this page is often called SERP snippet or SERP item.
-Search Engines uses the content from your website to generate the content of these snippets.
+Each result on this page is often called a SERP snippet or SERP item.
+Search Engines use the content from your website to generate the content of these snippets.

 Search engine result page snippet has 3 main components

 Note: search engines have custom algorithms to generate the snippets, the general rules to use title, description, and link do not always apply.